Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Platform:Preston champions his record in the State Senate of fighting to ban toxic food additives, expanding union apprenticeships, and rehabilitation for freed prisoners.
 For more information go to Preston’s campaign page.

-Occupation: A director of strategy for a Chicago based nonprofit.
+Occupation: A director of strategy for a Chicago based non-profit.

 Platform: Regis champions his initiatives to clean energy and advocating for public safety and affordable housing.
 Regis also championed his work with Governor Prtizker to help immigrants.
 For more information go to Regis’s campaign page.